 We drove across the back road through Marysville towards Warburton.
 This area around Marysville was some of the most badly burnt in the Black Saturday Fires on this 7th February past.
 I posted about the devastation through this way a while ago.

 This time the weather was clear and we could look across the valleys to distant ridges.
 In some places your eye was drawn to the green patches in the valleys below (green thanks to the recent rain) and things did not seem too bad.
-But when you looked at the closer ridgelines you really realised how extreme the conditions were.

 All we can hope is we don’t see such conditions again this coming summer.